Teedra Moses: 2011–present

 On March 25, 2011, it was announced that Moses had signed to rapper Rick Ross' Maybach Music Group via Warner Bros.
 Records as its first female artist.
 In 2011, Moses released the Luxurious Undergrind mixtape.

 In February 2014, Moses released the single "All I Ever Wanted," which samples Dynasty's 1980 song "Adventures in the Land of Music".
 The song was released as the lead single from her EP Cognac & Conversation, which is co-executive produced by Rick Ross and Raphael Saadiq.

 In December 2014, it was reported that Moses signed to Shanachie Records after the ill-fated alliance with Maybach Music Group.
 Moses revealed singer Avery Sunshine was the reason why she signed with the label, due to the success that Sunshine is having while being on Shanachie's roster.
-On August 8, 2015, finally her sophomore effort, Cognac & Conversation was released.
+On August 8, 2015, finally second album Cognac & Conversation was released.

 Songwriting style

-When writing songs Moses prefers to do so alone in her own space.
+When writing songs, Moses prefers to do so alone in her own space.
 Commenting on this Moses said; "I hate to admit it because it sounds so weird, but I don't like other energies around me.
 I need to be alone, in my own space, with just me and my music so I can be honest with whatever I feel from the music; otherwise I'm just giving something from the surface."
 Moses also tries to always be honest with her lyrical content noting it as important to her, expanding on this Moses commented saying "If I'm honest with people, then people will feel that.
 And that's been my experience so far, just being frank about my feelings about life, and my experiences in life and love.
 I think me being honest like that is why I've gained sincere fans.
 From here to America, sincere people who really dig me, that can quote lyrics."